netsec-ethz/scion-tutorials/content/faq/troubleshooting.md

 Check the OpenVPN client log for specific information, using `sudo journalctl -e -u openvpn`.

-An unspecific timeout typically indicates that your behind a firewall that blocks UDP port 1194.
+An unspecific timeout typically indicates that you are behind a firewall that blocks UDP port 1194.
 Please contact your network administrators to unblock this port.

 #### Border Router fails to start

-If you see (e.g. that your border router did not start, it is likely that the border router was trying to start before the VPN tunnel interface was up.
+If you see for example that your border router did not start, it is likely that the border router was trying to start before the VPN tunnel interface was up.

 Simply try again;